gboeing/ppd534/syllabus/readme.md

 ## Module 7

-**Feb 27 - Spatial Analysis and Mapping**
+**Oct 1 - Spatial Analysis and Mapping**

 Readings to be completed prior to class:

   - Gimond ch.
 1, 2, 9

-Reading response 5 due the night before class
+Reading response 4 due the night before class

 Group assignment 4 due the following Wed